RayYen6967/UMD_Info_Challenge_029/README.md

 *	Is it possible to accurately predict whether or not a loan was removed from the data, using fields in the data set and/or additional information you incorporate?

+● Data:
+* Loans to Georgia businesses that were removed from the PPP database
+* All loans to Georgia businesses that remain in the PPP database